mifzalfauzi/digestGPT/README.md

-# 🧠 DigestGPT - AI Document Analyzer
+# 🧠 DocuChat - AI Document Analyzer

 A full-stack web application that uses Anthropic's Claude to analyze PDF and DOCX documents, providing summaries, key points, and risk flags.